fsujoseph/Movies/README.md

 * I did some research and concluded that the most desirable seats in a movie theater are the middle-back seats, and the middle seats in general.
 With this in mind, I assigned weights to the movie theater seats.

-I also assumed that every seat cost the same amount.
+* Also assumed that every seat cost the same amount.